BreX900/data_class/README.md

   String get titlePrice => '$title$price';
 }
 ```

+Customization of the equal operator and hashcode through the use of the Equality class is supported.
+See example.

 ### Inheritance
 Taking into consideration the previous example you can write and inherit all methods